DevToys-app/Website/src/Website/blog/_posts/the-journey-to-devtoys-2.0.md

 On Linux, at the time of our evaluation, Uno Platform rendered the UI using [Skia](https://skia.org/) and [GTK](https://www.gtk.org/), once again emulating Fluent UI by default.
 In this case again, Uno Platform 5.2 has updated their default options since our initial evaluation, removing GTK dependency and using `X11/Skia` instead.
 We did not evaluate this new option as we had already moved on to another solution that we describe later in this article.

 Our exploration of Uno Platform in early 2023 quickly led us to several obstacles:
-1. Mac Catalyst apps on macOS have a significant issue with keyboard input and the `WKWebView` (the Safari web view, which we use for Monaco Editor).
+1. Mac Catalyst apps on macOS have a significant issue with keyboard input in the `WKWebView` (the Safari web view, which we use for Monaco Editor).
 In short, keyboard input is not recognized, posing a major issue when using a web view to power a text editor.
 The issue does not reproduce on iPad, but this platform is not our target.
 This issue isn't limited to Uno Platform, [it also impact .NET MAUI](https://github.com/unoplatform/uno/issues/9877#issuecomment-1481593920) and native Mac Catalyst apps running on macOS.
 At the time of writing this article, it appears that [Apple hasn't yet resolved the problem](https://developer.apple.com/forums/thread/721141).
 1. As an alternative, we considered whether Uno Platform could function for a classic, macOS desktop app using [AppKit](https://developer.apple.com/documentation/appkit).
-However, according to the Uno Platform team, which we thanks for their support, the current state of AppKit support is **_"not production ready"_**.
+However, according to the Uno Platform team, which we thanks for their support, at the time of our trial, the state of AppKit support was **_"not production ready"_**.
 We don't blame the Uno Platform team here: they focus on iOS/iPad instead of macOS because that's what most of their customers need.
 1. As a final alternative, we attempted to find a XAML-based control that provides a rich text-editing experience to replace Monaco Editor, but there was nothing satisfactory at the time, and coding it ourselves would have been too time-consuming.

 ### .NET MAUI